-On a weekly basis, Contractor shall provide to the University detailed operating statements, in a mutually agreeable format for both parties, (to include sales, food costs, labor, direct costs, service management fee) showing all income and expenses for each of Contractors' operating cost centers at the University showing activity for the statement period and a year-to-date summary.
+On a monthly basis, Contractor shall provide to the University detailed operating statements, in a mutually agreeable format for both parties, showing all income and expenses for each of Contractors' operating cost centers at the University showing activity for the statement period and a year-to-date summary.
 The year-to-date summary shall be for the Agreement year.
 Contractor shall maintain books and records in accordance with generally accepted accounting principles.
 The operating statements submitted by Contractor may reflect certain internal charges and allocations, which are applied on a consistent basis to Contractor accounts.
 Contractor shall retain all such records for a period of Seven (7) years.
 This provision shall survive termination of this Agreement.

-7.5 Authorized Operating Expenses
+7.5 Authorized Operating Expenses on Operating Statement